ta1H3n/Namiko/README.md

 I used this project to teach myself programming as I was studying in my computer science course.
 Even though it was refactored a few times, it might still be difficult to understand and set-up for anyone who is not me.

 I have tried many patterns and C# features while developing this, which you can explore in the codebase.
 Some of the features are implemented in clever but difficult patterns, such as a method that takes any list of items and turns it into a fully interactive paginated embed on Discord.
-Some features are implemented in dumb patterns, such as using static methods for almost everything that should be a service.
+Some features are implemented in questionable patterns, such as using static methods for almost everything that should be a service.

 Alas, the end product is performant and of high quality, but difficult to maintain and demands some major refactoring, such as introducing proper dependency injection.